K-avi/K-avi/README.md

 -  Hi, I’m @K-avi
 -  I'm currently an intern at the LIP6 lab
--  I'm an undergrad college student in Computer Science at Sorbonne Université in France
+-  I'm on vacation atm let's go
 -  I really like coding in C
 -  I'm interrested in theoretical computer science and how you design/create programming languages but I don't know much about either of these topics yet
 -  sometimes I also do silly things with graphs